ardatan/graphql-tools/docs/source/resolvers.md

   },
 };
 ```
+> Note: for the custom query and mutation resolvers to work, the `preserveResolvers` argument of [`addMockFunctionsToSchema`](tools/graphql-tools/mocking.html#addMockFunctionsToSchema) must be `true`.

 Note that you don't have to put all of your resolvers in one object.
 Refer to the ["modularizing the schema"](/tools/graphql-tools/generate-schema.html#modularizing) section to learn how to combine multiple resolver maps into one.